algorithm-helper/algorithm-helper/content/categories/data-structures/trees/introduction.md

 - forest
     - A forest is a set of n ≥ 0 disjoint trees.

+As well, we consider union finds/disjoint sets, which is a data structure concerned with dynamic connectivity and connected components, which although is implemented with an array, can be both represented as a linear structure as well as a (more efficient) tree structure.

 ### Visualization

 The following visualizes an tree, where the nodes are labelled and just placed